From chambers to echo chambers: Quantifying polarization with a second-neighbor approach applied to Twitter's climate discussion: Conclusion

 Based on the bimodal structure of the chamber overlap distribution, we defined an \textit{echo chamber} as the union of the same group's leading users with their associated audiences and chambers.
-Such a bimodality implies several features that characterize echo chambers: homophilic interactions drive their formation \cite{xia2021spread, gillani2018me, cinelli2021echo}, actors inside them choose to preferentially connect with the exclusion of outsiders \cite{bruns2017echo}, and attitudes and beliefs stay inside groups of like-minded people \cite{garimella2018quantifying}.
-We identified, on average per week, $15\%$ of the total retweeting population as climate believers, $3\%$ as climate skeptics, and only $0.3 \%$ of users classified as both believers and skeptics, suggesting that the cross-communication between echo chambers is negligible.
+This bimodality reflects key features of echo chambers: their formation is driven by homophilic interactions \cite{xia2021spread, gillani2018me, cinelli2021echo}, actors inside them preferentially connect while excluding outsiders \cite{bruns2017echo}, and attitudes and beliefs circulate within like-minded groups \cite{garimella2018quantifying}.
+We identified, on average per week, $15\%$ of the total retweeting population as climate believers, $3\%$ as climate skeptics, and only $0.3\%$ as belonging to both groups, indicating negligible cross-communication between echo chambers.

-Furthermore, we designed an \textit{ideology score} that uncovers the ideological position of any high-impact user, even when she has not been observed previously.
-This score depends on the proportion of her audience that belongs to either of the echo chambers, and we found that the ideology score distribution over all the high-impact users is bimodal, with modes at opposite extremes of the ideological spectrum.
-This finding reinforces our claim that the users inside the echo chambers are mostly like-minded.
-We validated the ideological positions of some of the high-impact users discovered with the ideology score.
+Furthermore, we designed an \textit{ideology score} that identifies the ideological position of any high-impact user, even if they have not been observed previously.
+This score depends on the proportion of her audience that belongs to either of the echo chambers.
+We found that the ideology score distribution over all the high-impact users is bimodal, with modes at opposite extremes of the ideological spectrum.
+This finding reinforces our claim that users within echo chambers are mostly like-minded.
+We validated the ideological positions of some high-impact users identified by their ideology score.
 For instance, we uncovered the global campaigning network Green Peace (\textit{@Greenpeace}) as a climate believer, the Republican governor Mike Huckabee (\textit{@GovMikeHuckabee}) as a climate skeptic, and the British news channel Sky News (\textit{@SkyNews}) as a neutral user.

+Using the identified ideologies, we augmented our original echo chambers by incorporating the audiences of high-impact users who share the same stance , and confirmed the accuracy of this approach through manual labeling of a random user sample.
+These augmented echo chambers cover over half of the weekly retweeting population ($46.2\%$ climate believers, $6.5\%$ climate skeptics, and only $0.3\%$ overlapping users).
+Compared to the state of the art \cite{barbera2015birds, falkenberg2022growing}, our augmented echo chamber approach classifies nearly four times more users with similar accuracy and scalability.